shukriadams/arewedown/docs/settings.md

 ### SMTP

-To send alerts using the `smtp` transport use
+To receive emails add `smtp` to a recipient and add email address to it

     recipients:
         BobMcName: